change-metrics/monocle/CONTRIBUTING.md

 This section describes how to start the Monocle services directly on your host using nix.

-Note that the above commands can be started in emacs buffer using:
+Note that the commands below can be started in emacs buffer using:

 ```ShellSession
 nix-shell --command launch-monocle-with-emacs